mapbox/mapbox-gl-js/docs/README.md

     sizes: [{ width: 800 }, { width: 500 }] // always these sizes for examples
 }
 ```
 3. Run `node docs/bin/appropriate-images.js file-name` to generate the appropriate images for the image or `node docs/bin/appropriate-images.js --all` to generate all images.
-4. The above script will create appropriate image sizes in `docs/img/dist`, commit the image files.
+Alternatively, when you run `npm run start-docs` the site will generate the images.
 5. Run the site locally to verify that your example image is loading as expected.

 ## Running the Documentation Server Locally